Last Updated on October 7, 2022 by Wandering our World

 For something sweet, try Grater cake – a delicious cake made from grated coconut!
 While to drink, Jamaica’s very-own Red Stripe lager is popular on the island (and around the world), whilst rum cocktails are made up and down the island with a variety of fresh fruit.

-Aruba vs Jamaica: Which should you choose?
+Aruba vs Jamaica: Which Is The Better Choice?

 Both Aruba and Jamaica are great places to visit for a beach-orientated vacation, with each island home to beautiful white sandy stretches of coastline, and some stunning snorkeling spots.